Lifestyle brand: Examples

 Social or personal image is also a reference point for some lifestyle brands.
-In the 1990s, Abercrombie & Fitch successfully resuscitated a 1950s ideal —the white, masculine “beefcake”— during a time of political correctness and rejection of 1950s orthodoxy, creating a lifestyle brand based on a preppy, young, Ivy-League lifestyle.
+In the 1990s, Abercrombie & Fitch successfully resuscitated a 1950s ideal —the white, masculine "beefcake"— during a time of political correctness and rejection of 1950s orthodoxy, creating a lifestyle brand based on a preppy, young, Ivy-League lifestyle.
 Their retail outlets reflect this lifestyle through their luxurious store environment, attractive store associates (models), and their black and white photographs featuring young people "living the Abercrombie & Fitch lifestyle".
 In doing so, Abercrombie & Fitch has created an outlet for those who lead, or wish to lead or wish to dream about leading this lifestyle.

-Companies like home furnishing associate themselves with the term “lifestyle branding” when they are developing their brand portfolio (“Lexington Offering,” 2009).
+Companies like home furnishing associate themselves with the term "lifestyle branding" when they are developing their brand portfolio.
 A furniture company is likely to align new product lines with lifestyle collections that are associated with fashion icons, celebrities and well-known interior designers.
 For consumers this is reassuring and entices them to purchase home furnishings to be like these iconic influencers.
 Furniture companies have said that it helps them connect with those consumers who associate other categories with these celebrities.
-It is their way of tapping into new markets that have not yet been reached (Combs, 2010).
-Companies that have celebrity names associated with them provides a certain degree of guarantee to the brand (Clow et al., 2011).
+It is their way of tapping into new markets that have not yet been reached.
+Companies that have celebrity names associated with them provides a certain degree of guarantee to the brand.

-A company called Doman Home Furnishings launched a campaign about food and kitchen products to enhance its brand as a lifestyle choice (“Domain Home,” 2004).
-The campaign used models which had a caption along the lines of ‘a slice of life’.
-This allowed consumers to gain a good understanding of the brand and the lifestyle that it could offer.
-Home furnishing companies use lifestyle merchandising to promote brand extension.
-Furthermore, the brand is communicated to consumers through using a designer who is associated with also creating fashion-apparel products.
-Therefore, this creates a connection between the fashion and homeware brands for these consumers are already associating with or are familiar with the fashion-apparel products.